psychopy/psychopy/docs/source/hardware/eyeTracking.rst

 PsychoPy supports many of the commonly used eyetrackers, you can find out if yours is supported by following these steps:

-* Click on the Experiment Settings icon (the one that looks like a cog, near the top left-hand side of the Builder window).
+* Click on the `Experiment Settings` icon (the one that looks like a cog, near the top left-hand side of the Builder window).
-* Click on the Eyetracking tab:
+* Click on the `Eyetracking` tab:

 .. figure:: /images/eyeTrackers.png

-* The 'SR Research' option is also known as Eyelink, so if you have an Eyelink device this is the option to choose.
+* The `SR Research` option is also known as `Eyelink`, so if you have an Eyelink device this is the option to choose.
-* When you've found your eyetracker, just select it and click 'OK'.
+* When you've found your eyetracker, just select it and click `OK`.
-* If you want to test out your eyetracking experiment but don't have an eyetracker with you, you can select 'MouseGaze'.
+* If you want to test out your eyetracking experiment but don't have an eyetracker with you, you can select `MouseGaze`.
 This will allow your mouse cursor to act as a gaze point on your screen, and so allow you to simulate eye movements without using an eyetracker.
 Then, when you're ready to use your eyetracker, you can just select it from the Experiment Settings and run your experiment in the same way.

 Step two: Set up your Eyetracker
 -------------------------------------------------------------